Blog

 Which one do you need?

 If you own or manage a food business - or you're the person nominated to be responsible for food safety - you need the Food Safety Supervisor qualification.
+(Still unsure whether the rules apply to your business?
+Take the free do I need a Food Safety Supervisor? check.)
 If you're a general staff member who handles food, you legally need food safety knowledge for your role, but not necessarily the full FSS certificate.
 That said, many employers prefer staff to hold the nationally recognised certificate because it's portable, proves competency, and means more of the team is qualified.
+If you want to see what the assessment actually asks before you commit, try the free Food Safety Supervisor practice test.

 Is a Food Safety Supervisor required by law?